loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

 ### Step 2.
 Imported Fields

-* **Connection** is a state of connection to the XSD schema.
+* **Connection**: the state of connection to the XSD schema.

-* **Root element** means selection of the XSD schema root element according to which data will be extracted.
+* **Root element**: selection of the XSD schema root element according to which data will be extracted.
 The area displaying the hierarchic structure of the selected root element is located below.
 It is required to select the checkboxes for the elements that form the fields of the extracted table.

 * **Default time zone**: the *Date/Time* type values are transformed when extracting from XML according to the following algorithm:
    * If the time zone is specified for the value, it is transformed to the current time zone of the Loginom server.